 In Santa Cruz County, there is virtually a farmer’s market every day of the week.
 Visit the market in Aptos, Scotts Valley or on the Westside of Santa Cruz, occurring every Saturday year round.
 Sundays you can find a farmer’s market in Live Oak year round or at Seascape Village seasonally.
 Downtown Santa Cruz holds their farmer’s market year-round every Wednesday.

 Aside from fresh produce, look for flowers, art, crafts and homemade collectables for purchase!
 Each farmer’s market has a different style that makes it special.
 Click here for a full schedule and list of locations!

 The Agricultural History Project in Watsonville teaches visitors through interactive activities about the experiences one might have in daily life on a farm or ranch during the 1800’s.
-Join Ag History Project on the second Saturday of each month for a kid-friendly activities and featured aspects of life on the farm.

 Santa Cruz County offers an array of farms where visitors can pick their own produce.
 Visit South County for farms like Gizdich Ranch and Live Earth Farm.
 These establishments provide an opportunity for guests to understand, pick and grow their produce at its peak.

 See below for a full list of farms and markets in Santa Cruz County!